salihmarangoz/StereoDepthEstimation/README.md

 We added `environment.yml`for Anaconda installation.
 We had to use PyTorch-Nightly to utilize RTX3090 in the laboratory.
 Specified PyTorch-Nightly version may not be available so try using version `1.10.0` or `1.9.1`.

-We described where to put dataset folder in `project_report.ipynb`.
+We described where to put dataset folder in `project_notebook.ipynb`.